 Another added benefit of the programme is to university students and researchers.
 They work in partnership with school teachers to design engaging activities that challenge pupils and draw links between university study, research and the National Curriculum.
 ‘The Learning Journeys’ project consists of a series of in-school visits and a celebration event on campus where a school class is able to showcase their work with the support of university students.
 This responsibility enriches a student’s overall university experience and improves their job-readiness.

-The programme continues to engage families, and in 2017-18, involved parents/carers and children from 40% more schools than the previous year.
 The team share details of their unique approach with other widening participation colleagues at other universities and they are continuously evaluating ways to further to disseminate learning to peers.